browserengineering/book/book/embeds.md

 Iframes
 =======

-Iframes are websites embedded within other websites.
+Iframes are web pages embedded within other web pages.
 With sufficient APIs present,[^extensible-web] they are just as powerful as any plugin system, but come with all of the security, accessibility, code reuse, performance[^yes-performance] and open standards benefits of the web.